Awkt: A Physicochemical Parameter Estimation Tool for Capillary Zone Electrophoresis: Introduction

 \section{Introduction}

-Capillary zone electrophoresis (CZE) is a nondestructive electrophoretic separation technique that is utilized in a large variety of chemical and biochemical analysis settings \cite{Frost,Moritz,Ouimet, Righetti, Stalmach}.
+Capillary zone electrophoresis is an electrophoretic separation technique that is utilized in a large variety of chemical and biochemical analysis settings \cite{Frost,Moritz,Ouimet}.
 More recently, electrophoretic methods have become important tools in proteomic and genomic endeavors, however most often coupled to a downstream mass spectrometry setup \cite{Han, Li}.
 Given appropriate experimental conditions, capillary zone electrophoresis has the potential to enable deep physicochemical analyses of complex analytes such as proteins on its own.
 The hydrodynamic radius and the net electric charge of a molecular species are of considerable interest with regards to its characterization.
 Capillary zone electrophoresis has an intimate handle on these two quantities \cite{Jorgenson,Grossman}.
-Reliable determination of these parameters would transform CZE into a truly multidimensional analytical technique, simultaneously facilitating separation and partial molecule characterization.
-Furthermore, numerical estimates for any associated physical quantity, such as the molecular weight, may also be obtained given that a mathematical relation between these quantities is available or can be established \cite{Erickson}.
-In order to harness the intrinsic analytical potential of the capillary electrophoretic process, its mechanistic underpinnings have been investigated widely, \cite{Reijenga, Bello, Ghosal} and references therein.
-The simulation and modeling of many electrophoretic processes is complex, and often only a numerical solution to the underlying partial differential equation is accessible \cite{Dagan}.
-Despite being extremely useful in many cases, they however also generally inhibit the possibility for parameter estimation due to the absence of an explicit physicochemical model.\\
+Reliable determination of them would transform CZE into a truly multidimensional analytical tool, i.e. simultaneously facilitating separation and partial analyte characterization.
+In order to harness the intrinsic analytical potential of the capillary electrophoretic process, its theoretical underpinnings have been investigated widely, \cite{Reijenga, Dagan} and references therein. \\

+The simulation and modeling of many electrophoretic processes is complex, and often only a numerical solution to the underlying partial differential equation is accessible.
+Despite being extremely useful analytical tools in many cases, they however also generally inhibit the possibility for parameter estimation due to the absence of a physicochemical model.
 In this letter, we introduce a fast, versatile and reliable C\verb!++! tool for parameter estimation using nonlinear least-squares optimization \cite{Nocedal}.
-We model the electrophoretic process of globular proteins using a particular closed-form solution to the Nernst-Planck equation.
-This approach facilitates physicochemical parameter estimation of all detected molecular species in a potentially very complex mixture.
+We model the electrophoretic process using a specific closed-form solution to the Nernst-Planck equation.
+This approach facilitates physicochemical parameter estimation of all, potentially many dozens, detected molecular species in a complex mixture. \\